 .
 The eight interconnecting courtyards (Hof means "courtyard") between Rosenthaler Straße and Sophienstraße were redeveloped in 1993 at a cost of 80 million marks.
 Today, with their many stores, galleries, restaurants and bars, they are a popular meeting place for hipsters, night owls and tourists.

 The area north of Alexanderplatz, where today's Hackesche Höfe are located, was still outside of city walls at the end of the 17th century.
 Numerous barns for storing straw and hay were located here since they were forbidden inside the city walls because of the high fire risk.
 The term "Scheunenviertel" (barn district), which has survived to this day to describe the area around the Hackesche Höfe, dates back to this this time.

-Jewish migrants and French Huguenots at Hackescher Markt
+Jewish Migrants and French Huguenots: The History of Hackescher Markt